-Like manufacturing facilities, delivery trucks are also subject to existing regulations primarily related to diesel emissions, as described in Section f.
+Like manufacturing facilities, delivery trucks and trucks that haul carryout bags to recycling facilities or a landfill are also subject to existing regulations primarily related to diesel emissions, as described in Section f.
 Regulations Applicable to Delivery Trucks.
 These regulations are intended to reduce emissions associated with fuel combustion.